Listening to your baby cry is hard.

 One of the great challenges of early parenthood is discovering who your baby is as a person, what bothers them (aka why they are crying) and what to do about it when they are upset.

 Figuring out why your baby is crying can feel like being dropped down in a foreign country where you have no idea what any of the sounds you hear mean.

 I remember being quite frustrated with my husband for bringing me our new baby every time she cried.
 When I complained, he replied, “Well, I don’t make milk, so I can’t help.”
 It took us a while to discover that there were other reasons our daughter cried and other things that would soothe her.

-Recently a wonderfully simply and easy tool for discovering why a baby is crying has been developed by Pricilla Dunstan.
+A wonderfully simple and easy tool for discovering why a baby is crying has been developed by Pricilla Dunstan.
 It is a listening tool she calls the Dunstan Baby Language.
 Priscilla, who has perfect pitch and a photographic memory for sounds and music, noticed subtle differences in the way babies cry which give us clues to what is bothering them.
 Because these differences are reflexes, it means that all babes, from all cultures make these sounds – including your baby.
 These reflex sounds are especially present in the first three months when the reflexes are strongest.
 The wonderful thing is that it is quite easy to accustom our ear to listen for these sounds and then become able to pick them out.

 When hungry, babies make a sucking reflex – this reflex results in a cry that is preceded by the sound “n” which comes from babies placing their tongues on the roof of their mouths at the start of the cry.
 If you make the “neh” sound right now, notice how your tongue touches the roof of your mouth.
 Then swallow – notice how the tongue placement is the same.